bizmonger/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 ## Key concepts

-* `LogsQueryClient`&mdash;Client that provides methods to query logs from Azure Monitor Logs.
+- `LogsQueryClient` - Client that provides methods to query logs from Azure Monitor Logs.
-* `MetricsQueryClient`&mdash;Client that provides methods to query metrics from Azure Monitor Metrics.
+- `MetricsQueryClient` - Client that provides methods to query metrics from Azure Monitor Metrics.

 ### Thread safety